vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

   - Transfers to/from this account also occur when it is used for settlement or margin shortfall, when penalties are applied, and if the account is under-collateralised because of these uses and is subsequently topped up to the commitment amount during collateral search (see below)
 - Collateral withdrawn from this account may only be transferred to either:
   - The insurance pool of the market (in event of penalties/slashing)
-  - The liquidity provider's margin account or the network's settlement account/other participant's margin acounts (during a margin search and mark to market settlement) in the event that they have zero balance in their general account.
+  - The liquidity provider's margin account or the network's settlement account/other participant's margin accounts (during a margin search and mark to market settlement) in the event that they have zero balance in their general account.
   - The liquidity provider's general account (in event of liquidity provider reducing their commitment)

 ### liquidity provider proposes to amend commitment amount